 Leading with Psychological Intelligence

-The number of participants in this course will be significantly less than is standard in the executive education industry in order to encourage active, individual involvement and ensure personalized attention to each participant’s needs.
+The number of participants in this course will be significantly lower than is standard in the executive education industry in order to encourage active individual involvement and ensure personalized attention to each participant’s needs.
 Several modules of the program will be delivered in small groups with a 1:7 faculty-to-participant ratio.
 Executive coaching sessions will be provided individually for each participant.